TEALSK12/introduction-to-computer-science/lesson_14.md

 ### Warm-up

 * Students should complete [Do Now 1.4: Example Animation](do_now_14.md) individually.
-Check to be sure students save a copy of the Example Animation in their personal Snap accounts so they can refer to it later!
+Check to be sure students save a copy of the Example Animation in their personal Snap!accounts so they can refer to it later!

 #### Lecture